-Passing the theory test is an essential part of learning to drive, ensuring you have the correct knowledge of how the car and roads work before getting behind the wheel independently.
+Passing your theory test is an essential part of learning to drive.
+Ensuring you have the correct knowledge of how the car and roads work before getting behind the wheel independently.

 Because of the variety of questions you’ll be asked during the test, you’ll need to revise before you go.
 There are a number of ways to do this, and we’ll cover that later on in the article.